HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Background

 where $\lambda > 0$ is a damping factor, $D$ is a positive diagonal matrix that scales joint updates to stabilize the step, and $J(\boldsymbol{\theta})$ is the manipulator Jacobian at the current joint configuration.
 We note that the columns of $J(\boldsymbol{\theta})$ are as follows (for joint $i$ with world-frame axis $z_i(\boldsymbol{\theta})$ and position $P_i(\boldsymbol{\theta})$):

-Finally, we note that since multiple solutions often exist for a given target pose at higher DOFs, it would be ideal to find the \emph{global} optimal solution to maximize performance.
-While this is often computationally infeasible in practice, by leveraging the return of \emph{multiple local} optima, we can enhance overall IK solver performance for real-time robotic systems.
+Finally, since multiple solutions often exist for a given target pose, it would be ideal to find the \emph{global} optimal solution.
+While this is often computationally infeasible in practice, by leveraging \emph{multiple local} optima, we can enhance overall IK solver performance for real-time robotic systems.
 This strategy has led to the current state-of-the-art GPU-accelerated solvers~\cite{sundaralingam2023curobo,pyroki2025}.
-For ease of notation later, we refer to such a batch of $M$ solutions $[\boldsymbol{\theta}_0 \ldots \boldsymbol{\theta}_M]$ as $[\Theta]_M$.
+For ease of notation later, we refer to such a batch of $M$ solutions $[\boldsymbol{\theta}_1 \ldots \boldsymbol{\theta}_M]$ as $[\Theta]_M$.